Landowners’ Guide to Lease Hunting in Missouri

 Robert A. Pierce II

-A growing number of landowners in Missouri are interested in providing access for sportsmen and others to hunt, fish and enjoy other types of outdoor recreation on their property for a fee.
-This interest is in response to an increasing demand by sportsmen and others for access to private property for recreational use.
+An increasing number of landowners in Missouri are interested in providing access for sportsmen and others to hunt, fish and enjoy other types of outdoor recreation on their property for a fee.
+This interest is in response to an increasing demand for access to private property for a quality recreational experience.

 The information in this guide has been developed to help interested landowners make informed decisions about lease hunting as a potential income-generating opportunity.
 Many landowners are interested in managing wildlife on their property but cannot justify the expense unless a financial return is achieved.
 Hunters can provide this supplemental income and often can supply the motivation, labor, equipment and materials.
 Depending on land management objectives, development of a hunting lease enterprise offers many landowners the opportunity to supplement their income while enhancing wildlife habitat on their property.

 Hunting leases are an example of the broader concept of a recreational lease — an agreement between a person who controls access to property and a person who wishes to use the property for recreation.
 The lease grants an individual the right to participate in a specified recreational activity on a specific tract of property for a certain time and fee.

 A hunting lease is an agreement between the landowner (lessor) and hunters (lessees) to grant access to your land to hunt game (and conduct other specified activities) for a specified period of time.
 Hunters usually pay you an agreed-upon dollar amount per acre or per hunter.

 Generally, the hunting lease agreement does not convey rights to take wildlife.
 Native wildlife cannot be leased or sold by a landowner because it is publicly owned by the state.
 In some situations, commercially raised game or exotic game species can be marketed to hunters through a “licensed shooting preserve.”
 However, the vast majority of game hunted on leased property is for native species, such as white-tailed deer, wild turkey and waterfowl.